What is a heads-up display?

 A heads-up display is safe, smart, and revolutionizing.
 With the amount of distractions on the road, utilizing this form of augmented reality to have speed and approaching turns display on your windshield helps maintain your focus.

 The main benefit of having a HUD in your vehicle is not having to take your eyes off the road when driving to get necessary information about your driving and the vehicle.
 Some displays also include speedometers to inform how fast the vehicle is going, navigational indicators, and tachometers.
 These types of systems are connected to the in-vehicle computers, much like rain sensors.

 Any time you take your eyes off the road, no matter how brief, increases your chances of an accident.
 However, there are certain things you should monitor when driving like your speed and how hard you are pushing the engine.
 That's the impact of heads-up display on your car windshield.

-Heads-up Display and Replacement
+Heads-up display and replacement

 While the HUD on your car provides a number of benefits, you could still be facing a broken or cracked windshield that needs replacement.
 Because the heads-up display is typically projected into the windshield, you will need to inform whoever is replacing your windshield if you had a heads-up display previously so that it can be properly re-installed.